bagisto/bagisto-docs/src/performance/configure-load-balancing.md

 - Dedicated MySQL server for better performance
 - Bagisto on multiple EC2 instances behind a Load Balancer
 - Amazon S3 for storage instead of local file storage
-- AMI to easily scale new instances
+- AMI to scale new instances
 - Application Load Balancer (ALB) for traffic distribution
 - SSL and domain configuration for secure access
 :::